How To Pay Off Your Credit Card: Tips and Strategies

 Pay More Than the Minimum Balance

 Merely covering the minimum payment on your credit card can be a slow and costly path to settling your debt.
-In the Canadian financial landscape, the typical minimum payment is often set at a nominal $10, combined with any additional fees and accrued interest, or it's calculated as roughly 3% of your total outstanding balance.
+In Canada, the typical minimum payment is often set at a nominal $10, combined with any additional fees and accrued interest, or it's calculated as roughly 3% of your total outstanding balance.

 While meeting the minimum keeps you in good standing, it barely scratches the surface of the principal amount.
 To expedite your journey to a debt-free life, it's imperative to pay more than this baseline amount.